univention/univention-corporate-server/doc/architecture/services/umc.rst

    Model for UMC web front end

 The *UMC web front end* consists of static files for JavaScript, HTML and CSS.
-The *UMC back end* sends the static files to the user's web browser, where the web browser presents UMC as a web application.
+The *UMC backend* sends the static files to the user's web browser, where the web browser presents UMC as a web application.
 The following packages from :uv:src:`management/univention-web/` contain the artifacts for the web front user interface: